About the Science Division

-Science Strategy and Partnerships provides strategic leadership for the Queensland Government's science investment in universities and research institutes.
+Science Development provides strategic leadership for the Queensland Government's science investment in universities and research institutes.
 We develop strategic science policy, plan for future science investment, administer and manage science related grant programs, and monitor and evaluate the investment in science and its impacts.

 We have a major role in showcasing the capability of Queensland science, helping to facilitate individual and institutional research and business linkages (both nationally and internationally) that encourage new collaborations and investment and increase the translation of the state’s research into outcomes that benefit Queensland’s economy and communities.

-The work of Science Strategy and Partnerships makes a significant contribution to the Government’s aim to solve global challenges, seize opportunities in growing markets, fight for investment dollars, and create the jobs of the future.
+The work of Science Development makes a significant contribution to the Government’s aim to solve global challenges, seize opportunities in growing markets, fight for investment dollars, and create the jobs of the future.

 Science Policy and Evaluation